dnanexus/dxfuse/README.md

 [![Build Status](https://travis-ci.org/dnanexus/dxfuse.svg?branch=master)](https://travis-ci.org/dnanexus/dxfuse)

 **NOTE: This is a project in its early stage.
-We are using it in carefully controlled situations on the cloud, however, it may be run from any machine with a network connection.
-At this point, it requires good connectivity to the DNAnexus platform.
-Using it elsewhere may result in sluggish behavior, or the OS unmounting the filesystem.**
+We are using it in carefully controlled situations on the cloud, however, it may be run from any machine with a network connection.**

 The code uses the [FUSE](https://bazil.org/fuse/) library, implemented in [golang](https://golang.org).
 The DNAnexus